keyoke-code/bd_blog/content/post/cryptobits-1-how-does-pancakeswap-work.md

 ## So what?

 There's more to this than just idle curiosity.
 Knowing how prices are derived can really help you pick your investments.
-For example: are you really impressed with that new token that was loaded with an initial pair valued at $10 that when x100 on the first day?
+For example: are you really impressed with that new token that was loaded with an initial pair valued at $10 that went x100 on the first day?
 You maybe shouldn't be. . . but that's a topic for our very next 'Staying SAFU', so stay tuned for that!